baileym13/csPortfolio/README.md

 # Madison's csPortfolio :smile:
 * MyWebPage [here](https://baileym13.github.io/webPage/dogPage/)
->This was the first project that heavily relied on HTML
+>This was the first project that heavily relied on HTML.
+The content is meant to be somewhat ironic, playing fun at the idea of artsy hipster people.
+My best feature is the page slowly turning blue.
 * Lightning [here](https://baileym13.github.io/lightning2/index.html)
 >This is my favorite project, aesthetically.
+It was a happy accident that the lightning all ended up going to one spot, so I saw this and thought of magic, which inspired the rest of the project.
 * Lightning JS [here](https://baileym13.github.io/lightning2/wizJS/)
->The same project, but through JS
+>The same project as above, but through JS.
 * Dice [here](https://baileym13.github.io/dice3/)
 >This relied on Math.random.
+I didn't love this project, but I did my best to make it fun with large images appearing on the screen.
 * College Presentation [here](https://docs.google.com/presentation/d/e/2PACX-1vTtRuDra-o5QG_VG1JsPcMCz6DuLpgKQ9KB-BCUCgpqbUZhDxl-JE89xSZNWhuGXtcXcQ5jGs4bzy_D/embed?start=true&loop=true&delayms=3000)
->College presentation on Carleton Colege
+>College presentation on Carleton College.
 * Chemotaxis [here](https://baileym13.github.io/chemotaxis4/)
->A festive themed project using Math.random
+>A festive themed project using Math.random. i had a lot of help from Dr. R and the class on making the pumpkins turning to Jack O Lanterns.
 * Starfield [here](https://baileym13.github.io/starfield5/)
 >Project using inheritance.
+I used bright colors to be aesthetically pleasing.
 ## Madison's Code Selection
 ```Java
 void draw()